 The Chapter Volunteer Leadership Award recognizes a deserving individual who is an active and effective advocate for the green building industry, through significant involvement in creating, building and/or growing a CaGBC Chapter.
 They participate in and contribute to a variety of successful initiatives and are engaged in opportunities which focus on advocacy and advance the CaGBC’s mission in their region.
 As a highly-regarded leader and agent of change, this award honours their contributions and performance at the local level.

 The New Construction - Commercial award is presented to the team responsible for a new commercial or institutional (hospital, government building or academic institution) project which demonstrates optimal building performance and occupant satisfaction.
-Canadian new construction projects registered for, or certified by a recognized green building standard or rating system are eligible.
+Canadian new construction projects registered for, or certified by a recognized green building standard or rating system (including Core and Shell) are eligible.
 This award focuses on the design stage of the building and the choices made in order to achieve the sustainability goals.
-Completion date must be after Jan 1, 2016 (less than 2 years).
+Completion date must be after Jan 1, 2017 (less than 2 years).